google/tsunami-security-scanner-testbed/truepositives/secure/fakehttpsserver/README.md

 # Fake HTTPS Server

 This is an example HTTPS server.
+When scanned by Tsunami Scanner, this service will trigger a directory traversal finding from its [Apache HTTP Server 2.4.49 Path traversal and disclosure vulnerability - CVE_2021_41773]

 This server terminates connections right after a successful handshake.